 This article covers how to get a permit for building a fence in Blendon Township in Franklin County, Ohio.
+This includes permits for fence installation in Huber Ridge.
 Please note that we will try to keep this information up to date but we do not represent Blendon Township.

 For fences you only need to obtain a permit from Blendon Township.
 No additional certificate or permit is required from Franklin County.